raychen323/calculator/README.md

 * 5+(d/dx(5+3*x))

 Extra Credit:
-* We have extra constant rules to simplify constants
+* We have extra constant rules to simplify constants (can apply operations to constants)
-* We made a GUI which allows input and displays the answer and steps
+* We made a GUI which allows users to input and displays the answer and steps

 Received help from Le Chang, Professor Joosten.